ng-learn-org/workshop/README.md

    Go back to the browser and start playing with the inputs.
 This is how two way binding works.
 And this is a useful way of debugging your model.

    Ctrl + Shift + J will open the developer tools in Chrome.
-Lets got the sources tab
+Lets go to the sources tab, top left corner, click on that little box with a triangle pointing to the right and navigate the folder structure till you can double click on /scripts/app.js.

+   Look for loginController and add a breakpoint to the line " Profile.login($scope.ui.login.user, $scope.ui.login.pass); ".
+Now fill the form and hit submit.